-Every winter, I see the famous Snow and Ice Festival on my social media timeline from friends whom live in China.
+Every winter, I see the famous Harbin Snow and Ice Festival on my social media timeline from friends living in China.
 I am not one for crowded tourist attractions, and never quite feel the crowd is worth whatever amazing thing one is meant to see.
 Yet, when my friend Jen asked if I want to check out Harbin for the weekend, I agreed.
 Don’t knock it until you try it, right?

 Jen and I walked down Central Street, had our ice cream, then took the cable car across the frozen river.
 The river becomes a giant icy playground in the winter.
 Activities of all sorts took place.
 You simply couldn’t help but want to smile!
-It’s a good time in winter wonderland!
+It’s a good time in a winter wonderland!
 We walked on the frozen river as well, just to say we did it.

 We were lucky with the air gods and pollution was pretty low that day.
-We arrive just before sunset, and thus were able to catch the sculptures in the day light.
+We arrive just before sunset and thus were able to catch the sculptures in the daylight.
 As the sun was setting, the rays reflected on the ice in a magical way.
-The ice castles were life size, and you can go up to get a wonderful view.
+The ice castles were life-size, and you can go up to get a wonderful view.
 There were ice and snow slides, and Chinese tourists from parts of the country where snow is rare, lined up for hours to experience the joy of sledding.

 The next day, as if we didn’t have enough of the ice, we visited the Ice Bar in the Shangri-La.
 When in Harbin, drink out of ice shot glasses!

 Before we left, we wandered upon St. Sophia’s Cathedral.
 This Russian-inspired architecture beauty was one of my favorite non-ice related visits.
 The mixed cultural vibe makes Harbin a fascinating destination.

 Tips from the Blogosphere

 - Harbin, China: Ice Ice Baby | Our Quarter Life Adventure

 - Travel to Harbin, Heilongjiang, China | Midnight Crunch